PrimaveraDeveloper/identity-server/samples/back-channel-logout.md

 ### Services

-Notice how the various services are registered in Startup:
+Notice how the various services are registered in `Startup`:

 ```csharp
 services